byuitechops/for-the-strength-of-developers/Introduction/help.md

         2. Our audience is really important, since we build things that end up all over the world, but we also build stuff only for people in this building.
     6. Reading Documentation
         * Reading to find Solutions
-            1. Make sure you have the problem clearly defined before you start your search
+            1. Clearly define your problem before you start your search
             3. You can very well find solutions to problems by reading to find solutions, but sometimes it doesn't mean you understand it.
             2. Make sure you understand why that solution works and what makes it different from your original solution.
             4. Can be effective - doesn't necessarily help you learn what you're doing or why it works, but does get the job done.